apearce/react-shadow-root/README.md

 # react-shadow-root
 Lets you add a shadow root to React components allowing you to use the shadow DOM.
-It also includes a `StyleSlot` component which allows users to easily, but not accidentally, override the styles in the shadow DOM of the component.
+This provides scoped CSS and includes support for [constructable](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) [stylesheets](https://wicg.github.io/construct-stylesheets).

 ## Installation
 `npm install --save react-shadow-root`